 The limitation: It's labour-intensive.
 You can't assess the ZPD from a multiple-choice test; you need to observe or interact with the child.

-In practice, UK schools use a hybrid approach:
+In practise, UK schools use a hybrid approach:

-• Summative assessment (SATs, GCSEs, end-of-unit tests) is Piagetian in nature, it asks: "Can pupils do this independently?"
+• Summative assessment (SATs, GCSEs, end-of-unit tests) is Piagetian in nature, it asks: "Can learners do this independently?"
 It reveals what they've consolidated.

 • Formative assessment (observation, questioning, quick checks) should be Vygotskian, it reveals what they can almost do, where the ZPD is, and where to pitch support next.

 Understanding cognitive load helps here: a summative test should only assess consolidated, automatised knowledge (low cognitive load in retrieval).
-If pupils are still in the ZPD for a concept, they're not ready for the summative test; they need more scaffolded practice.
+If learners are still in the ZPD for a concept, they're not ready for the summative test; they need more scaffolded practise.

 Comparison Table: Piaget vs Vygotsky at a Glance